 In Gaussian 16, most calculations use the HPC algorithm [Hratchian04a, Hratchian05a, Hratchian05b] by default (introduced in Gaussian 09).
 It is much more efficient than the one used in earlier program versions.
 ONIOM(MO:MM) calculations use the Euler predictor-corrector integration algorithm.
 This same integrator is also used by default in calculations using methods with gradients but without analytic second derivatives; such calculations should include the GradientOnly option.
 Available algorithms are discussed in Availability.

-The default is to report only the energies and reaction coordinate at each point on the path; if geometrical parameters along the path are desired, these should be defined as redundant internal coordinates via Geom=ModRedundant or as input to the IRC code via IRC(Report=Read).
+The default is to report only the energies and reaction coordinate at each point on the path; if geometrical parameters along the path are desired, these should be defined as redundant internal coordinates via Geom=ModRedundant or as input to the IRC code via IRC(Report=Read) (see Options for the latter’s input format).

 You can specify alternative isotopes for IRC jobs using the ReadIsotopes option (described in Options).